 We all know how easy it is to get caught up with our endless to-do lists, social activities, and work responsibilities then suddenly feel completely overwhelmed.
 And while our responsibilities and commitments are important, what's even more critical is that we take care of ourselves first.

 When we're stressed, we experience increased cortisol levels (known as the "stress hormone"), as well as a rush in adrenaline.
 Our heart beats faster, our muscles tense, and we breathe more quickly in order to effectively distribute oxygen-rich blood throughout our bodies.
 While stress is designed as a "fight or flight" response, it can have negative impacts on our body, such as irritability, trouble sleeping, and headaches.

 Today on the blog, we’ve narrowed down our favorite ways that help us keep stress at bay.

-Get some exercise
+1. Get some exercise

-Whether it’s drawing yourself a bubble bath, lighting your favorite candle, or writing in your journal, taking some ‘me’ time is critical to reducing the amount of stress in our lives and taking a personal inventory on how we’re doing.
+Whether it’s drawing yourself a bubble bath, lighting your favorite candle, or writing in your journal, taking some "me" time is critical to reducing the amount of stress in our lives while taking a personal inventory on how we’re doing.

-Practice controlled breathing
+5. Practice controlled breathing

 Breathe in, breathe out.
 The simplest stress relief-tactic on this list, taking deep breaths increases the supply of oxygen to our brains and stimulates the parasympathetic nervous system, which encourages a state of calmness in our bodies.
 If we take 20 minutes each day to practice deep breathing through our abdomen, we can become more connected to our body and are able to quiet our minds.